 He was brought up to the big club on August 7, 2009 after veteran John Smoltz was released.
 In an unexpected turn of events, he was used that very night as the Red Sox were locked in an extra-inning scoreless duel with the New York Yankees.
 He pitched a scoreless 14th inning, but in the 15th, he gave up a single and a two-out home run by Alex Rodriguez to be saddled with the loss.
 He made his starting debut at home on August 11 against the Detroit Tigers.
 In a wild game marked by an early bench-clearing brawl and two ejections, he gave up a single earned run in 5 innings to earn his first major league victory.
 Overall, he went 2-3 with a 7.46 ERA in that first season, but made his last appearance on September 4th, felled by an arm injury.

 Tazawa did not pitch at all in 2010 and began a comeback in 2011.
 He started the year with the Class A Salem Red Sox, and then moved up to AA Portland and AAA Pawtucket as the season progressed.
 His ERA improved at each level, as he regained his command and his strength: it was 6.05 in Single A, 4.70 in AA and 2.51 in 8 relief appearances in AAA.
 Convinced he was back to where he had been two years earlier, the Sox called him up to the big club, and he made a successful return to the major leagues on September 13th, giving up a run in the 9th inning of an 18-6 win over the Toronto Blue Jays.
 Overall he pitched 3 games, giving up 2 runs in 3 innings.
-He started 2012 back in Pawtucket and did not give a run over his first seven innnings, while striking out 9.
-On April 18th, he was called up to Boston to replace Mark Melancon, who had been thoroughly shelled in his first few outings of the year. he continued to pitch well over his first few appearances, giving up no runs over his first 6 innings and recording his first career save in a three-inning outing against the Chicago White Sox on April 26th.
+He started 2012 back in Pawtucket and did not give a run over his first seven innings, while striking out 9.
+On April 18th, he was called up to Boston to replace Mark Melancon, who had been thoroughly shelled in his first few outings of the year.
+He continued to pitch well over his first few appearances, giving up no runs over his first 6 innings and recording his first career save in a three-inning outing against the Chicago White Sox on April 26th.
+Overall, he went 1-1, 1.43 in in 37 games that year.

 - Japanese Wikipedia entry